syaripaaini/Proyek-Analisis-Data_Dicoding/README.md

     pip install -r requirements.txt
     ```

+4. To access the application, you need to upload the dataset as a zip file and the logo PNG file on the dashboard first.
+After that, you
+       ```can access the application directly.

+    Instructions:
+    Upload the zip file containing your dataset.
+    Upload the logo PNG file on the dashboard.
+    Once the files are uploaded, the application will automatically process them and allow you to view the results.
+    ```

 ## requirements.txt

 The `requirements.txt` file includes all the necessary libraries for the project.
 Here are the contents of the file: